luguohuakai/ant-design-pro/README.md

 Any Contribution of following ways will be welcome:

-- Use Ant Design Pro in your daily work.
+- Use Quick Link in your daily work.
 - Submit [issue](http://github.com/ant-design/ant-design-pro/issues) to report bug or ask questions.
 - Propose [pull request](http://github.com/ant-design/ant-design-pro/pulls) to improve our code.